loginov-rocks/loginov-rocks/docs/Configuration.md

 AWS User is required for the Continuous Deployment done with GitHub Actions.

-S3: ListBucket, GetObject, PutObject, DeleteObject for a specific resource matching `WEB_APP_S3_BUCKET_NAME` and any object in it, example:
+* S3: ListBucket, GetObject, PutObject, DeleteObject for a specific resource matching `WEB_APP_S3_BUCKET_NAME` and any object in it
+* CloudFront: ListInvalidations, GetInvalidation, CreateInvalidation for a specific resource matching `WEB_APP_CLOUDFRONT_DISTRIBUTION_ID`
+* Lambda: CreateFunction, UpdateFunctionCode, UpdateFunctionConfiguration for a specific matching `AWS_REGION` and `UPDATE_GITHUB_LAMBDA_NAME`

 ```json
 {